 Using Try-catch:

-As we know to handle or overcome from the exception there is a concept is there, that’s called TRY CATCH.
-We can put those statement under try block which may generate an exception.
-And in the catch block, we write those statement to handle an exception.
+As we know, to handle or overcome the exception, there is a concept called TRY CATCH.
+We can put those statements under the try block, which may generate an exception.
+In the catch block, we write those statements to handle an exception.

 package co.java.exception; public class ArrayIndexException { public static void main(String[] args) { int[] arr=new int[3]; arr[0]=10; arr[1]=20; arr[2]=30; arr[3]=40; // Here You Get The exception for(int i=0;i<arr.length;i++) { System.out.println(arr[i]); } } }